 - Took a Level in Badass: The video game Shin Budokai retells the story of Fusion Reborn.
 Janemba's power grows the more evil energy he gets, and though at first he's only as strong as a Super Saiyan, by the end he can hold his own against Gogeta, who one-shot him in the movie.

 - Unskilled, but Strong: Strongly implied to have serious issues with this, especially in his first form, as at times he seemed perplexed by the extent of his own powers, and Goku gave him a good run for a good portion of their fight before he turned Super Saiyan 3 and forced a transformation to fix this.

-- Words Can Break My Bones: As a powerful as he is, he's still like a sensitive child and can be literally hurt or have his hold over a realm broken... by childish insults.
+- Verbal Weakness: As a powerful as he is, he's still like a sensitive child and can be literally hurt or have his hold over a realm broken... by childish insults.

 Hirudegarn (ヒルデガーン; Hirudegaan)

 Voiced by Gustavo Melgarejo (Latin American)A ancient being of nothing but pure destruction.
 It was defeated by a race of aliens known as the Konatsians who managed to split it in two and seal it within two brothers, who were themselves sealed in two music boxes and shot across the galaxy for good measure.
 Sure enough, however, an evil wizard named Hoi decides he'd like to set the abomination free.
 He succeeds, but only winds up unleashing the monster on Earth, causing a rampage that the Z-Warriors have to deal with.